What? :

 Hiking:

-the north water marshes, do the 3.5 mils paved trail loop (Blue loop in my map) or climb the hills (Yello trails in my map).
-Once
+There are many different hiking options and you can have chose from a short easy stroll near the north water marshes, walk and follow the 3.5 mils paved trail loop (Blue loop in my below map) or climb the hills (Yellow trails in my map below).

-you are done you can easily find the trail that will take you to your parking
+you are done with hiking, enjoy the view, birds or sunset you can easily find the trail that will lead you to your back to your parking

 lot.